Chilean wine: History

-In the 18th century, Chile was recognized for its sweet wines made from the Pais and Muscatel grapes.
-To increase their sweetness, the wines were often boiled, which concentrated the grape juice.
-After his shipwreck off the coast at Cape Horn, Admiral John Byron, grandfather of the famous poet Lord Byron, traveled across Chile and brought back to England a positive review of Chilean Muscatel, comparing it favorably to Madeira.
-However, wine writer André Jullien in the 19th century was less impressed and compared Chilean wines to a "potion of rhubarb and senna."
+By the 18th century, Chile had become known for sweet wines produced primarily from Pais and Muscatel grapes.
+To increase sweetness and concentration, producers frequently boiled the grape juice before fermentation.
+Following a shipwreck near Cape Horn, Admiral John Byron, grandfather of the poet Lord Byron, crossed Chile and later praised Chilean Muscatel wines, comparing them favorably to Madeira.
+In contrast, the French wine writer André Jullien offered a less favorable assessment during the 19th century, likening some Chilean wines to a "potion of rhubarb and senna."